 As an employer, you must conduct employee investigations before termination proceedings

 can begin if terminating with cause.
 This is because failures do employee investigations before termination proceedings can lead to lengthy legal issues – and you may find your company on the losing end.
-Conducting extensive employee investigations before termination is so important because a court can use all of your documentation, or lack thereof, if your employee decides to file a wrongful termination suit against you and your company and the laser pen high power.
+Conducting extensive employee investigations before termination is so important because a court can use all of your documentation, or lack thereof, if your employee decides to file a wrongful termination suit against you and your company.

 Who to Investigate

 Employee conduct usually calls for an investigation when it is against company policy and subject to discipline up to and including terminations, but it may also be defined in collective bargaining agreements depending on how your company operates.
 It may be undefined as well and left to the employer’s discretion at the time the conduct occurs.
 Obvious types of conduct that might warrant investigation include financial misdeeds or other misuse of company assets; abusive behavior toward supervisors, coworkers, or business contacts; or current drug or alcohol abuse.